 At Lost Plate, we love a good bubble tea.
-Some of us love it a bit too much.
+Some of us love it a bit too much (you know who you are.)
 It’s common for deliveries of steamy cups of creamy tea to show up at the office daily.
-Even though bubble tea has permeated the globe, China is still THE place to try it out.
-It’s just a way of life here.
+Even though bubble tea has permeated the globe, China is where the craft has been perfected.
+Here, it’s a perfect blend of both science and art.
+It’s just a way of life now.

-Though you almost always need to line-up for a good bubble tea shop, this is the case at Hey Tea.
+Good bubble tea shops always require waiting in line, and Hey Tea is no exception.
 We’re talking 30 minutes to an hour during most times of the day and for good reason.
-Their extra-large menu means that no matter what your preference is, you’ll find a tea to suit your cravings.
+Their expansive menu means that no matter what your preference is, you’ll find a tea to suit your cravings.
 Their berry and citrus teas are top sellers – but don’t worry, their sweet, candy-like bubble tea is almost as popular and generally known as the best in China.

 This is THE go-to for our daily bubble tea craving.
-A good balance between quality, flavor and wait times (it’s usually just a few minutes), Yi Dian Dian is a great spot and can be found in every Chinese city.
-Stick with the basics, either black or green milk tea, and then use our guide below to choose your toppings.
+A good balance between quality, flavor, and wait times (it’s usually just a few minutes,) Yi Dian Dian is a great spot and can be found in every Chinese city.
+Here we recommend to stick to the classics, either black or green milk tea, and then use our guide below to choose your toppings.

 Happy Lemon is like Coco’s cousin.
 It can also be seen outside of China and is a staple in every shopping mall in China.
 You can’t miss their winking lemon logo, and their menu covers all of the basics.
 If you want to try a lot of random items, this is the (most affordable) place to do it!
 For example, the trend in China is milk tea with “salted cheese,” a sweet and salty cream that sits on the top of the tea.
 It’s better than it sounds, and if you don’t like it you can order a sweet fruit tea to wash it down.